Grand jury indicts man in Buffalo supermarket shooting

 Associated Press

 BUFFALO, N.Y.
-(AP) — The white man accused of killing 10 Black people at a Buffalo supermarket appeared briefly in court Thursday after a grand jury indicted him on a first-degree murder charge.
+(AP) — The white man accused of killing 10 Black people at a supermarket in Buffalo appeared in court Thursday, standing silently during a brief proceeding attended by some relatives of the victims after a grand jury indicted him.

-Assistant district attorney Gary Hackbush said the indictment of Payton Gendron, 18, was handed up Wednesday.
+Payton Gendron, 18, wore an orange jail uniform, a mask and handcuffs.
+As he was led out, someone shouted “Payton, you’re a coward!” from the courtroom gallery.
+He is being held in jail without bail.

-Gendron, wearing orange clothing and mask, was silent throughout the proceeding and sent back to jail.
-Someone shouted “Payton you’re a coward!” as he was led out.
+Assistant district attorney Gary Hackbush said the first-degree murder indictment, which covers all 10 deaths, was handed up Wednesday.

-Ten people were killed and three others wounded in the Saturday shooting at the Tops Friendly Market in a predominantly Black neighborhood of Buffalo.
+Thirteen people in all were shot Saturday at the Tops Friendly Market in a predominantly Black neighborhood of Buffalo.
 Authorities are continuing to investigate the possibility of hate crime and terrorism charges.

-BUFFALO, N.Y.
-(AP) — The white man accused of killing 10 Black people at a Buffalo supermarket was scheduled to appear in court Thursday as authorities, including the FBI, continued to investigate the possibility of hate crime and terrorism charges.
+District attorney John Flynn said his office would not comment on the case while the grand jury investigation continues.

-Payton Gendron, 18, livestreamed the attack from a helmet camera before surrendering to police outside the grocery store.
-Shortly before the attack last Saturday, he posted hundreds of pages of writings to online discussion groups where he detailed his plans for the assault and his racist motivation.
+Gendron, 18, livestreamed the attack from a helmet camera before surrendering to police outside the grocery store.
+Shortly before the attack, he posted hundreds of pages of writings to online discussion groups where he detailed his plans for the assault and his racist motivation.

 Investigators have been examining those documents, which included a private diary he kept on the chat platform Discord.